 Slice each squash in half and clean out the seeds.
 DO NOT PEEL THE SQUASH!

-Honestly trying to peel and cube up uncooked butternut squash is the equivalent of sawing through cement!
-Goodness me y’all need the strength of Hercules!
+Honestly, trying to peel and cube up uncooked butternut squash is the equivalent of sawing through cement!
+Goodness, me, y’all need the strength of Hercules!
 If I had just thought of the pumpkin tip first!
 Ugh!
 Save yourself time and energy and just cut it in half and scoop out the seeds and “guts”.

-Set your Instant Pot to Saute and melt 4 Tablespoons of butter.
+Set your Instant Pot to Sauté and melt 4 Tablespoons of butter.

 Add 1/2 cup chopped onion.
-Saute in butter until onions are translucent and tender.
+Sauté in butter until onions are translucent and tender.

 Next add 2 small cubes of chicken bullion, or one large Knorr chicken soft bullion cube.

-Warning: Do not add more bullion than that to this soup or it will be too salty and no one wants soup that is too salty!
+Warning: Do not add more bullion than that to this soup, or it will be too salty and no one wants soup that is too salty!

 Add 1/2 teaspoon ground black pepper, 1/2 teaspoon marjoram (optional), 1/4 teaspoon ground thyme, 1/4 teaspoon ground sage, 1/8 teaspoon ground cayenne pepper (optional), 1 heaping teaspoon minced garlic, and salt to taste, about 1/2 teaspoon.